gbadev-org/tonc/content/asm.md

 This section covers the main directives of the GNU assembler, GAS.
 Since we're already working with the GNU toolchain, the choice for this assembler is rather obvious.
 GAS is already part of the normal build sequence, so there is no real loss of functionality, and you can work together with C files just as easily as with other assembly; it's all the same to GCC.
 Another nice feature is that you can use the preprocessor so if you have header files with just preprocessor stuff (#include and #define only), you can use those here as well.
 Of course, you could do that anyway because `cpp` is a standalone tool, but you don't have to resort to trickery here.

 But back to directives.
 In this section you'll see some of the most basic directives.
-This includes creating symbols for functions (both ARM and THUMB) and variables.
+This includes creating symbols for functions (both ARM and Thumb) and variables.
 With out these you wouldn't be able to do anything.
 I'll also cover basic datatypes and placing things in specific sections.
 There are many other directives as well, but these should be the most useful.
 For the full list, go to the [GAS manual](http://sourceware.org/binutils/docs-2.22/as/index.html) at www.gnu.org.

 ### Symbols {#ssec-gas-sym}